 The accompanying biographical sketch was sent to the Associated Press as follows:

-Tennessee history.
+“Gunther Gore was a famous rancher in early Tennessee history.
 His business empire grew to include acquisition of valuable equestrian assets and intimate dealings with the Tennessee railroad.
 Beginning in 1883, he devoted several years of his life to service at a government facility, finally taking leave to resume his dealings with the railroad.
 In 1887,

 he was a key player in a vital investigation run by the renowned Pinkerton Detective Agency.
 In 1889, Gunther passed away during an important civic function held in his honor when the platform upon which he was standing collapsed.”